 If you ask ten different experienced real estate investors what “fast growing” means, the odds are that you’ll get ten different answers.

-Of course, common financial metrics used to measure how profitable a real estate investment could include cash flow, yield, and property appreciation.
+Of course, common financial metrics used to measure how profitable a real estate investment could be include cash flow, yield, and property appreciation.
 Generally speaking, markets with strong job growth, increasing populations, and rising rents tend to make for markets that attract rental property investors.

 However, the fact is that even professional real estate investors interpret data in different ways.
 In this article we’ll look at how four leading real estate organizations rank the fastest growing markets in the U.S.